 - Nitrous Oxide (Laughing Gas) – Used for mild anxiety.
 A gas is inhaled through a nosepiece.
-The amount can be changed throughout the procedure, either higher or lower and recovery takes minutes.
+The amount can be changed throughout the procedure—either higher or lower—and recovery takes minutes.

-- Oral Valium with or without Nitrous Oxide – Used for mild to moderate anxiety.
+- Oral Valium® with or without Nitrous Oxide – Used for mild to moderate anxiety.
 Take 10mg of Valium® the night before the appointment and 10mg of Valium® an hour before the appointment.
 If needed, nitrous oxide can also be used.

 - Conscious Oral Sedation – Used for high and severe anxiety.
 Take 10mg of Valium® the night before the appointment.
-Take .125 to .5 of Triazolam one hour before the appointment.
+Take .125 to .5 of Triazolam one hour before appointment.
 May take additional Triazolam at the time of the appointment.
 Nitrous oxide will also be used.
-This method requires we monitor blood pressure, pulse, and blood oxygen level using a pulse oximeter.
+This method requires that we monitor blood pressure, pulse, and blood oxygen levels using a pulse oximeter.
 The patient does not need someone to drive them when only using nitrous oxide.
 The patient will need a driver if taking Valium® or Triazolam.

-Nitrous Oxide (Laughing Gas)
+What Is Nitrous Oxide (Laughing Gas)?

 Delmarva Dental Services has had laughing gas available since 1981.
 It is used to lessen anxiety during dental care and does not replace the need for local anesthesia.
 This process involves placing a flavor-scented mask over the nose of the patient.
 A mixture of oxygen and nitrous oxide is breathed through the mask and into the nose.
 The dosage can be changed at any time during the procedure.
 For example, someone may need a lower dosage in the beginning of the procedure, more in the middle, and less at the end.
 Some patients need the highest dose and some the lowest dose throughout the entire procedure.
 The minimum dosage of oxygen is 30 percent, maximum 70 percent, and the minimum of nitrous oxide is 30 percent, maximum 70 percent.
 The outside air we breathe has 22 percent oxygen, which allows someone to receive more oxygen than if breathing in normal air.
 The patient is fully conscious and able to talk, but may feel relaxed and distant.
 By the time the procedure is completed, the patient should be breathing 100 percent oxygen.
 They’ll be back to normal with a clear head.

 What Is Oral Sedation?

 Your first visit will be a “get to know you” visit.
-There is no actual work done at this time.
-It is an information gathering visit.
-We will sit with you and talk about what you want and need.
-We will take x-rays and look in your mouth.
-On your second visit is the consultation.
+There is no actual work done at this time; rather, it is an information-gathering visit.
+We will sit with you and talk about your needs and goals.
+Then, we will take x-rays and examine your mouth.
+Your second visit is the consultation.
 Between the initial visit and this one, the doctor will review your x-rays and prepare a course of treatment for you, sometimes with several different options.
-The consultation lasts about 50 minutes where we will go over the proposed treatment with you.
-Once you have decided what course of treatment is best for you, we will give you the needed prescriptions for your sedation visit.
-You will take a tranquilizer, Valium®, the night before your appointment to relax and help you sleep through the night.
-On the day of your appointment you will take a short-acting sleeping pill, Triazolam, 1 hour before your visit.
+The consultation lasts about 50 minutes, allowing us ample time to go over the proposed treatment with you.
+Once you have decided which course of treatment is best for you, we will give you the needed prescriptions for your sedation visit.
+You will take a tranquilizer—Valium®—the night before your appointment to relax and help you sleep through the night.
+On the day of your appointment you will take a short-acting sleeping pill, Triazolam, one hour before your visit.
 A responsible adult will bring you to our office and you will need to bring your medications with you.
-Once here, we will administer nitrous oxide (laughing gas) and you may be given an additional dose of Triazolam if needed.
+Once here, we will administer nitrous oxide (laughing gas), and you may be given an additional dose of Triazolam if needed.
 You will be monitored by our sedation team throughout your visit.
 After your visit, your driver will take you home to get some rest.